-- (5) FIVE-DAY WEEK.--When the employer desires to work the ordinary working hours in a five-day week, he may do so provided that the majority of his employees consent in writing. - (6) OVERTIME.-(a) The following rates shall be paid for all work done :- - (i) In excess of or outside the hours in clause (3) or (4)-Time-workers.
-Plece-workers. (a) On Saturday after 12 noon ..
-Double time ..
-Double rate. (b) Any other time- First three hours Thereafter .. .
-Time and a half ..
-Rate and a half · :: •• Double time - (c) Any employee required to work more than six consecutive shifts without a clear interval of 36 hours, after the sixth shift, shall be paid double rates for all work performed by him after the sixth shift until he shall have had such clear interval of 36 hours between shifts. - (d) No improver or juvenile worker under seventeen years of age, nor any female or apprentice, shall be on duty in any event before 8 a.m. or later than 9 p.m. on any working day, subject to clause (5). - (e) An employer shall not require or permit any female employee to work overtime after 6 p.m unless at least one other female person is working with her. - (f) An employer shall not require or permit an employee to work overtime, or on night shift in connexion with power-driven machinery, unless he works in company with at least one other person. - (g) One hour's time at the least, in addition to the actual time worked, or the time the employee is required to stand by for work, shall be paid for as a "call" to any employee brought in to do any other work not in the ordinary working hours, such to be paid for at the rate of time and a half, or rate and a half, except on Saturday afternoon and Sunday, when double time or double rate shall , be paid. - (h) All overtime rates earned by an employee shall be paid in full, and no deduction shall be made from such overtime rates by reason of any time not worked by such employee. - (7) EMPLOYDE MISSING USUAL CONVEYANCE.-Whenever the finishing time of any worker working overtime or working on any-temporary night shift is such as to cause him to miss the usual means of conveyance home, he shall be conveyed home in a suitable manner, without delay, at the expense of the employer. - (8) TERMS OF EMPLOYMENT.-(a) No employee shall be employed other than as a weekly time-work employee, or a weekly piece. work employee, or a temporary time-work employee, or a temporary piece-work employee. - (b) A weekly time-work employee, to become entitled to payment of a weekly wage, shall perform such work as the employer shall from time to time require on the days and during the hours usually worked by such employee.
+- worked within five days or five nights ...... (b) Where an employee is called upon to work overtime in excess of one hour after the usual finishing time of any shift, such employee shall be paid for two hours' work at overtime rates at the least.
+Where notice of overtime in excess of one hour has not been given during the previous shift, 2s. shall be paid as an allowance for tea money, and the same allowance shall be made for each meal reasonably occurring during such overtime work. - (c) Any employee required to work more than six consecutive shifts without a clear interval of 36 hours, after the sixth shift, shall be paid double rates for all work performed by him after the sixth shift until he shall have had such clear interval of 36 hours - between shifts. (d) No improver or juvenile worker under seventeen years of age, nor any female or apprent e shall be on duty in any event before 8 a.m. or later than 9 p.m. on any working day, subject to clause (5). - (e) An employer shall not require or permit any female employee to work overtime after 6 p.m. unless at least one other female person is working with her. - (f) An employer shall not require or pormit an employee to work overtime, or on night shift in connexion with power-driven machinery, unless he works in company with at least one other person. - (g) One hour's time at the least, in addition to the actual time worked, or the time the employee is required to stand by for work, shall be paid for as a "call" to any employee brought in to do any other work not in the ordinary working hours, such to be paid for at the rate of time and a half, or rate and a half, except on Saturday afternoon and Sunday, when double time or double rate shall - (h) All overtime rates earned by an employee shall be paid in full, and no deduction shall be made from such overtime rates by reason of any time not worked by such employee. - (7) EMPLOYEE MISSING USUAL CONVEYANCE.-Whonever the finishing time of any worker working overtime or working on any temporary night shift is such as to cause him to miss the usual means of convoyance home, he shall be conveyed home in a suitable manner, without delay, at the expense of the employer. - (8) Terms of Employment.-(a) No employee shall be employed other than as a weekly time-work employee, or a weekly piecework employee, or a temporary time-work employee, or a temporary piece-work employee. - (b) A weekly time-work employee, to become entitled to payment of a weekly wage, shall perform such work as the employer shall from time to time require on the days and during the hours usually worked by such employee.